anthonydillon/vanilla-brochure-theme/README.md

 # Vanilla Brochure Theme

-This is the Vanilla Framework theme for brochure based websites.
+This is the Vanilla framework theme for brochure based websites.

 ## Theme local development